rollkit/docs/tutorials/full-and-sequencer-node.md

 # Full and sequencer node rollup setup

 ::: warning
-This tutorial is under construction 🏗️
+This tutorial is under construction. 🏗️
 :::

 This guide will cover how to set up the GM world rollup example as